EXCLUSIVE-Verizon eyes $100 bln bid for Vodafone's Wireless stake

 "The tax problem has always been the issue.
 If a way can be found around that, then it is highly likely that a deal will be done," the top-15 investor said.

-Another way to avoid the tax issue would be for the two parent groups to merge, but Verizon said earlier this month that it was not looking to buy or merge with its partner.
+One other way to avoid the tax issue would be for the two groups to merge, but Verizon said earlier this month that it was not looking to buy or merge with its partner.

 Verizon, which is benefiting from record low interest rates as well as its own strong stock price, is instead confident that the company can raise about $50 billion of bank financing, the sources said.
 It plans to pay for the rest of the deal with its own shares, they added.
 The sources asked not to be named because the discussions are confidential.